BrokenSource/BrokenSource/Readme.md

 # ● Contributing
 Thanks for taking your time to contribute to Broken Source Software projects!!

-- Apart from the usual "be nice", "be respectful" and "don't be a jerk", we have some guidelines to help you get started.
+- Apart from the usual "be nice", "be respectful" and "don't be a jerk", we have some guidelines to help you get started

 ## ▸ Help Needed
 - Designer needed for the logos and consistent art